 Buddhas on Death Row brings to light a profound journey unfolding in the darkest of places.
 It is a testament to the power of art, inner cultivation, and friendship.

-The idea for this project was born out of correspondence traveling between the United States and Finland.
+This project was born out of correspondence traveling between the United States and Finland.
 The pen friends: Moyo and Maria.

 At the age of 18, Moyo killed two people.
-He was sentenced to death and for the past fifteen years, he has been held in solitary confinement on Death Row.
+He was sentenced to death and for the past seventeen years, he has been held in solitary confinement on Death Row.
 There, in his own words, he is working to “polish his soul, clean stains from his heart, and open windows of his mind.”

 Locked inside a cell smaller than a parking spot, Moyo began a quest of self-discovery.
-In an effort to understand and reclaim his own narrative, he became an avid reader, delving into books on black history, art, the justice system, psychology, spiritual texts, fiction and more.
+In an effort to reclaim his own narrative, he became an avid reader, delving into books on black history, art, the justice system, psychology, spiritual traditions, fiction and more.
 He began making art as a means to explore his own experiences and emotions.
 Deprived of nearly every form of social interaction, he began to communicate with people in the outside world through letters.
 Once, from a neighboring cage in the recreation yard, a fellow inmate introduced Moyo to yoga and meditation.
 In the years that followed, Moyo committed himself to a regular practice.

-In May of 2014, Maria wrote her first letter to Moyo, inspired by a prison pen pals initiative.
+In May 2014, Maria wrote her first letter to Moyo, inspired by a prison pen pals initiative.
 Though living vastly different lives on the surface, they swiftly found common ground for friendship.
 In this era of instant messages, their slow mail criss-crossed the Atlantic in the form of letters, postcards, photographs, poetry and artwork, taking up to two weeks one-way.